 - Submit, and you’re set!

-1098-T forms for calendar 2013 are mailed January 31, 2014.
+If you do not choose to receive your 1098T electronically they are mailed January 31, 2015.
 Please allow normal mailing time to receive your form.
 In addition, a copy of your 1098T will be located on your myNEU portal, self service, choose "Student Account, Payment and Ebill Information" and then "Tax Notification".
-The on-line form will also provide you with the associated detail for the amounts reported on your 1098T form.”
+The on-line form will also provide you with the associated detail for the amounts reported on your 1098T form.